mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 ---

-Mel filled the kitchen mantle with kindling from the garden and pressed her hot tip against it to start a fire.
+Melna filled the kitchen mantle with kindling from the garden and pressed her hot tip against it to start a fire.
 Linyu sat staring at the wall in the dimly lit great room.
 Thi gasped when thi smelled smoke, remembering the heat of the fire and the screams of panic, but quickly snapped out of it for fear of making hae host suspicious.
-Mel sensed something off about the kaln and moved to a large dew column at the center of the house to draw two cups of water from the spigot.
+Melna sensed something off about the kaln and moved to a large dew column at the center of the house to draw two cups of water from the spigot.

 "You must be thirsty, Linyu.
 Have some water."

-At first Linyu hesitated, staying still with the cup next to hae eyes, Mel holding them with obvious anxiety.
+At first Linyu hesitated, staying still with the cup next to hae eyes, Melna holding them with obvious anxiety.
 When thi began to reach softly all around for where the cup might be, thi took it and with a small sip, winced as thi began to swallow.
-Mel immediately noticed, and rose to take the cup down and examine both hae neck and eyes closer.
+Melna immediately noticed, and rose to take the cup down and examine both hae neck and eyes closer.

 "You have a lot of swelling here.
 What happened?"